rafaelAmaralMario/social-metric-graphic/README.md

 npm run install-server
 ```

-After that you will need to run the server to the access the project.
+After that, you will need to run the server to access the project.

 # Command to run the server
 ```